rust-minidump/rust-minidump/minidump-processor/json-schema.md

 The codebase also interchangeably referred to the evil_json feature as both evil_json and raw_json.
 It is now always evil_json to properly express that this is an evil feature that you should not use unless you are mozilla (and if you are mozilla, you should also stop using it).

 This changes the `--raw-json` flag of minidump-stackwalk to `--evil-json`

+### Unloaded Modules

+Stack frames (`threads.N.frames.N` and `crashing_thread.frames.N`) now have an "unloaded_modules" field, which provides all the unloaded modules that intersect with that address, and the offsets (equivalent to "module_offset").

+Offsets are an array because a module may be unloaded (and reloaded) many times, which can result in an unloaded module having several known locations.
+Absent a mechanism to pick the "right" one, we just list them all.

+That said, modules *often* reload in the same location, so usually "unloaded_modules" will just contain one module with one offset (we deduplicate the offsets).

+Currently "unloaded_modules" is only populated if "module" is `null` (indicating the frame's address didn't match any known loaded module).
+This is because the "module" signal is to be preferred (and unconditionally computing these values would be expensive and noisy). **In the future we may change this, if we find there is a significant desire for unloaded_module info even when a known loaded module is available.**

+Also note that the information we have on unloaded modules is fairly limited, so we can't validate them against certificates or use them for symbolication.
+All we can tell you is that a module with the given name was at a particular location.
+Whether it was a fake DLL from a hacker, who could say?